robot5000-design/ms2/README.md

 Answers are presented as buttons on screen.
 When the user selects an answer the button appears to be pushed as the box-shadow is removed.
 After a timeout, the correct answer is informed to the user by lighting up green, while the incorrect answer lights up red.
-After another timeout, all answers shadows are removed indicating that they can no longer be pressed, while the shadow is then applied to the Next Question button signifying it is now live.
+After another timeout, all answer buttons shadows are removed indicating that they can no longer be pressed, while the shadow is then applied to the Next Question button signifying it is now live.
+To help reinforce to the user what can and can't be pressed,
+cursor: not-allowed is used, which gives additional visual representation (except for the options buttons, as it works better for keyboard-only users).

 The countdown timer is shown both above and below the answers and it lights up red when there is 5 seconds left.
 This really catches the users' peripheral vision.
 If the timer times out, all answer button shadows are removed and this visual and text signify to the user that time is up.

-For a better user experience, for multiple choice questions on screens of less available height than 750px, after a timeout the window scrolls down to show the Next Question button and the box shadow is removed from all answers, to show that they can no longer be pressed.
+For a better user experience, for multiple choice questions on screens of less available height than 750px, after a timeout the window scrolls down to show the Next Question button.
 The only available buttons with shadows, are the Next Question or Exit Quiz buttons.
-In addition, the style setting cursor is set to not-allowed to give even further visual representation of inactive buttons.

 Originally there were separate Submit and Next buttons, but it was decided that a better user experience would be achieved by removing the Submit button.
 Answer selection and submit now happen as one.
-When the quiz gets to the last question the Exit Quiz button is hidden and the Next Question text is changed to Finish Quiz and the button colour is changed to the same colour as the Exit Quiz button (now hidden).
+When the quiz gets to the last question the Exit Quiz button is hidden and the Next Question text is changed to Finish Quiz and the button colour is changed to the same colour as the Exit Quiz button (which is now hidden).
 When the Finish Quiz button is pressed a modal showing information on the score achieved is shown.

 Media Queries are used to reduce the width of the question/answers container as the screen width increases, so it keeps visually better proportions.